Weak Signal Asymptotics for Sequentially Randomized Experiments

 \fi

-\atxt{ We propose a new diffusion-asymptotic analysis for sequentially randomized experiments, including those that arise in solving multi-armed bandit problems.
-In an experiment with $ n $ time steps, we let the mean reward gaps between actions scale to the order $1/\sqrt{n}$ so as to preserve the difficulty of the learning task as $n$ grows.
-In this regime, we show that the behavior of a class of sequentially randomized Markov experiments converges to a diffusion limit, given as the solution of a stochastic differential equation.
-The diffusion limit thus enables us to derive refined, instance-specific characterization of the stochastic dynamics of adaptive experiments.
-As an application of this framework, we use the diffusion limit to obtain several new insights on the regret and belief evolution of Thompson sampling.
-We show that a version of Thompson sampling with an asymptotically uninformative prior variance achieves nearly-optimal instance-specific regret scaling when the reward gaps are relatively large.
-We also demonstrate that, in this regime, the posterior beliefs underlying Thompson sampling are highly unstable over time.
+\atxt{ We use the lens of weak signal asymptotics to study a class of sequentially randomized experiments, including those that arise in solving multi-armed bandit problems.
+In an experiment with $n$ time steps, we let the mean reward gaps between actions scale to the order $1/\sqrt{n}$ so as to preserve the difficulty of the learning task as $n$ grows.
+In this regime, we show that the sample paths of a class of sequentially randomized experiments---adapted to this scaling regime and with arm selection probabilities that vary continuously with state---converge weakly to a diffusion limit, given as the solution to a stochastic differential equation.
+The diffusion limit enables us to derive refined, instance-specific characterization of stochastic dynamics, and to obtain several insights on the regret and belief evolution of a number of sequential experiments including Thompson sampling (but not UCB, which does not satisfy our continuity assumption).
+We show that all sequential experiments whose randomization probabilities have a Lipschitz-continuous dependence on the observed data suffer from sub-optimal regret performance when the reward gaps are relatively large.
+Conversely, we find that a version of Thompson sampling with an asymptotically uninformative prior variance achieves near-optimal instance-specific regret scaling, including with large reward gaps, but these good regret properties come at the cost of highly unstable posterior beliefs.